-We used real-time job analysis software to examine nearly 70,000 IT management degree jobs posted over the past year.1 The data helped us identify the top 10 careers available for individuals with an IT management degree.
+We used real-time job analysis software to examine more than 155,000 IT management degree jobs posted over the past year.1 The data helped us identify the top six careers available for individuals with an IT management degree.
 It should be noted that while all of these positions are seeking candidates with an IT degree, many may also require substantial work experience and not all should be considered entry-level.

 Get a taste of the job duties and earning potential associated with each of these jobs in information technology.

 1. Software applications developer